-Using structured data
+Use structured data

-The study of the internal mesh can be done through the Google Search Console, but the tool is not the most complete or relevant.
-Prefer a specialized crawler like Screaming Frog (free up to 500 URLs), Oncrawl or Botify.
+The analysis of internal linking can be done via the Google Search Console, but the tool is not the most complete nor the most relevant.
+Prefer a specialized crawler like ScreamingFrog (free up to 500 URLs), Oncrawl or Botify.

 Add your target pages to your sidebar

-Add a summary/table of contents for long publications with anchors
+Add a summary/table of contents with anchors for long publications

-Optimize the SEO and on-page SEO of your website
+Optimize your website’s technical and on-page SEO

-How to manage mobile sitelinks?
+How to manage sitelinks on mobile?

-With the arrival of the Mobile First IndexGoogle has announced that it will treat mobile pages in a slightly different way than desktop pages.
-If you've opted for responsive design, you don't have to do anything special except make sure that the content and structure are the same in the mobile and desktop versions.
+With the arrival of the Mobile First Index, Google has announced that it will treat mobile pages in a slightly different way than desktop pages.
+If you have opted for responsive design, you don't have to do anything special except make sure that the content and structure are the same on both mobile and desktop versions.

-How do I remove a Google sitelink?
+How to remove a Google sitelink?

 Google quote (source)

-How do I add a search box?
+How to add a search box?